awsdocs/amazon-ec2-user-guide/doc_source/connect-to-serial-console.md

 + [EC2 Serial Console fingerprints](#sc-fingerprints)

 ## Considerations<a name="sc-considerations"></a>
-+ Only one serial console connection is supported per instance\.
++ Only one active serial console connection is supported per instance\.
-+ The serial console connection lasts for a minimum of one hour\.
-The session lasts during instance reboot and stop\.
-During reboot, you can view all of the boot messages from the start\.
++ The serial console connection typically lasts for one hour unless you terminate it\.
+However, during system maintenance, Amazon EC2 will terminate the serial console session\.
++ It takes 30 seconds to tear down a session after you've disconnected from the serial console in order to allow a new session\.
 + Supported serial console port for Linux: ttyS0

 When you connect to the serial console, you might observe a slight drop in your instance’s throughput\.